sablier-labs/docs/docs/contracts/v2/reference/core/libraries/library.Helpers.md

 Checks that:

-1. The first milestone is greater than or equal to the start time.
+1. The first milestone is strictly greater than the start time.
 2. The milestones are ordered chronologically.
 3. There are no duplicate milestones.
-4. The deposit amount is equal to the segment amounts summed up.
+4. The deposit amount is equal to the sum of all segment amounts.

 ```solidity
 function _checkSegments(